vcmi/vcmi/docs/modders/Entities_Format/Creature_Format.md

 		"gems" : 0,
 		"gold" : 0
 	},

-	// "value" of creature, used to determine for example army strength "fightValue" : 0,
+	// Used by AI and RMG to evaluate creature strength.

-	// Describes how valuable this creature is to AI.
-Usually similar to fightValue "aiValue" : 0,
+	"aiValue" : 0,

 	// Basic growth of this creature in town or in external dwellings